Learn more about everything crypto tax in our guide: Get help with cryptocurrency tax filing.

 Note that portions of this article were originally published by TokenTax writers in Bloomberg INDG.

 What is crypto margin trading?

 Margin trading is when you borrow money from either the exchange or from other exchange users in order to trade larger positions, with the ability to go long or short.
-You are tax liable for any gains you make while margin trading and on any interest you earn for lending to a margin pool, such as you would with Bitfinex.
+You are liable for taxes on any gains you make while margin trading.
+You also owe taxes on any interest you earn for lending to a margin pool, like you would on Bitfinex.

 Crypto margin trading taxes in the United States

 The IRS provides broad guidance that crypto is to be considered as property for tax purposes in line with Notice 2014-21.
 Capital gain and loss tax treatment is further described in IRS Publication 544 (Sales and Other Dispositions of Assets) and IRS Publication 551, Basis of Assets.